OValery16/TransferCL/README.md

 ## 5. Case study

-* A case study is defined in ```sonyOpenCLexample1.cpp.example```
+* A case study is in the folder ```case study```
+* In this folder, there 2 files:
+	* The Java wrapper file for the native methods defined in TranferCL
+	* The class "OpenCLActivity", which declares an Android Activity reusing the method defined in forementioned wrapper
+* The study case targets the following scenario:
+	* Training on a server
 		1. We train a network (LeNet5) on the server with MNIST dataset (the training configuration is the standard one).
 		2. The final model is stored on the server in a binary file.
-	3. This binary file is copied on the mobile device (for example, on the SD Card) .
+		3. This binary file is copied on the mobile device (for example, on the SD Card).
+	* Files preparations (```prepareFiles```)
+		1. We create the working directory ```directoryTest``` (perform at the native level by TransferCL)
+		2. The training files (the training file and their labels are respectively stored in one binary file) are generated
+		3. TransferCL analyse the dataset, stores its mean/stdDev and store them in one file
+	* Training on the mobile device (```training```)
-	4. TransferCL creates a neural network, and initializes the weights of all layers except the last one with the weights of the pre-trained network.
+		1. TransferCL creates a neural network, and initializes the weights of all layers except the last one with the weights of the pre-trained network.
-	5. The last layer is initialized with a random number generator.
+		2. The last layer is initialized with a random number generator.
-	6. The training starts: TransferCL train the final layer from scratch, while leaving all the others untouched.
+		3. The training starts: TransferCL train the final layer from scratch, while leaving all the others untouched.
 			1. TransferCL performs the forward propagation
 			2. TransferCL performs the backward propagation and the weight update only on the last layer.
-	7. After very few iterations, the prediction error drops significantly.
+		4. After very few iterations, the prediction error drops significantly.
 All images' label are predicted correctly after only 11 iterations. (```loss=1.905059 numRight=128```)
+	* Test on the mobile device (```prediction```)
-	8. We test our model prediction accuracy with a test dataset, which our model has never seen.
+		1. We test our model prediction accuracy with a test dataset, which our model has never seen.
 In our expleriment, TransferCL predict all test images label correctly.
 * To Conclude this case study, TransferCL trained on only about 12 images per class (a total of 10 classes) in a few seconds and predicted all test images correctly.

 ## 6. Important remark